 How we Propagate.

 There are a couple ways you can propagate a Monstera.
-I started by chopping off one giant stem and chose the rooting method.
+I gathered some tools and started by chopping off one giant stem and chose the rooting method.
 Since the segment had an aerial root and nub (see Step 1), I took this as an opportunity to speed up the process by enticing this root to grow.
 I selected a chunk on Monty that not only had two stems, but also had at least two leaves, too.

 These were the steps I took to ensure Monty Jr would grow up big and strong: